History of education in China: Han era

 Emperor Wu of Han favored Confucianism and made it as the national educational doctrine.
-In 124 BC, The Origins of Statecraft in China was set up to turn out civil servant for the state, which taught the Five Classics of Confucianism.
+In 124 BC, The Origins of Statecraft in China was set up to turn out civil servants for the state, which taught the Five Classics of Confucianism.
 The traditional Chinese attitude towards education followed Mencius's advice that "Those who labor with their minds govern others; those who labor with their strength are governed by others."

 The Sui and Tang dynasty

 In the Sui dynasty (581–619), the imperial examination system was established to train and recruit Confucian scholar-officials.
 Especially in the Song dynasty (960–1279), the imperial examination become the most fundamental and important ancient Chinese political and educational system.
-The function of professional bureaucracy in ancient China Higher education served the imperial examination system.
+The function of a professional bureaucracy in ancient Chinese higher education served the imperial examination system.

 Medieval period

-Imperial examination began at 605, which required the competitors to pass their local cutting score before the final examination in the capital.
+The Imperial examination began in 605, which required students to pass their local minimum score before the final examination in the capital.
 So the private school prevailed.
 White Deer Grotto Academy and Donglin Academy were their models.
-Meanwhile, the art school Pear Garden appeared in early 8th century, and in 1178 a national military school was set up.
+Meanwhile, the art school Pear Garden appeared in the early 8th century, and in 1178 a national military school was set up.

-The invention of paper and movable type greatly boosted the educational industry.
+The invention of paper and movable type greatly aided the education system.